breakoutlist/career-notes/README.md

 >
 > Another thing that I would recommend to people is that they always take a long-term point of view.
 I think this is something about which there's a lot of controversy.
 A lot of people -- and I'm just not one of them -- believe that you should live for the now.
 I think what you do is think about the great expanse of time ahead of you and try to make sure that you're planning for that in a way that's going to leave you ultimately satisfied.
 This is the way it works for me.
 There are a lot of paths to satisfaction and you need to find one that works for you.

-From a conversation with anon

-> What is the intersection of things that are interesting to me and that the world needs?

 ##### What makes one happy?

 Post from The Breakout List, <a href="https://medium.com/@BreakoutList/breakout-careers-and-the-science-of-happiness-d1f924822ba1">Happiness science for breakout careers</a>